Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 1061-1075,
 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...395.1061G/abstract)).

-In this work, a new `TAN` path was implemented together with `AZP` and six-term `ZPN`, in line with the FITS celestial-coordinate projection paper ([A&A 395, 1077-1122, 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...395.1077C/abstract)).
+In this work, a new `TAN` path was implemented together with `AZP`, six-term `ZPN`, and support for `CRLN-CAR / CRLT-CAR` surface maps, using the FITS celestial-coordinate projection formalism of Calabretta & Greisen ([A&A 395, 1077-1122, 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...395.1077C/abstract)).
-That paper is also the direct projection reference for the `CAR` case summarized in this note.
-Hereafter, `formal-TAN` denotes this Greisen & Calabretta `TAN` formulation in JHV.
+Hereafter, `formal-TAN` denotes this FITS-compliant `TAN` formulation in JHV.

 The JHV `TAN` implementation of previous versions is hereafter denoted as `simple-TAN`.
 It treats the orthographic surface point's planar `(x,y)`